 - There are churchyards at St Mary`s Parish Church, the Unitarian Great Meeting Chapel (although this is quite small) and another small one at Holy Trinity Church.

-- The community cemetery in Ashby Road opened in 1858 was enlarged in 1897 and now covers 8 acres.
+- The community cemetery opened for burials in April, 1858, was enlarged in 1897 and now covers 8 acres.
 It has two mortuary chapels and is under the control of the Burial Board of the Urban District Council.

 - The parish was in the Hinckley sub-district of the Hinckley Registration District.